Probing Hairy Kerr Black Holes through Quasi-Periodic Oscillations I: A study based on the kinematic models: Assessment of Model-Predicted HFQPOs in Light of Observational Data

 Finally, when we compare \autoref{RPMXTE2} and \autoref{TDMXTE2} for XTE J1859+226, we note that $\chi^2_{min}\sim 0$ for both the RPM and the TDM, but for RPM $\chi^2$ varies very sharply near the minima.
 This becomes more explicit from the MCMC analysis, which yields $\chi^2_{min}\sim 0$ for this source assuming RPM (see Sec. \ref{MCMC}).
 Thus, assuming the RPM this source strongly favors the hairy Kerr scenario with $l\sim 0.1$ and $\alpha\sim 12$ and rules out the Kerr scenario outside 3-$\sigma$.
-But since $\chi^2_{min}\sim 0$ for both the RPM and the TDM, both models are equally favored, based on $AIC$.
+However, this result is model dependent and not a conclusive signature of the hairy Kerr scenario, since the correct QPO model for each of these sources is not yet known.
+Moreover, since $\chi^2_{min}\sim 0$ for both the RPM and the TDM, both models are equally favored, based on $AIC$.
 The spin of this object has been estimated using the relativistic precession model (RPM), yielding a low value of $ a = 0.149 \pm 0.005 $ \cite{Motta:2022rku}.
 This estimate is based on QPO data similar to the present analysis, and is consistent with the spin obtained in our RPM-based study.
 In contrast, spin measurements derived from other independent methods suggest a near-maximal value ($a = 0.987 \pm 0.003$) \cite{Mall:2023nab}.
 The spin of XTE J1859+226 predicted by the TDM in the present analysis assuming the Kerr geometry corresponds to $a_{min}\sim 0.9$ in better agreement with \cite{Mall:2023nab}.
-Thus, TDM seems to be a more plausible model when compared with RPM, to explain the HFQPO of XTE J1859+226.
+Thus, TDM seems to be a more plausible model when compared to RPM in order to explain the HFQPO data of XTE J1859+226.
 But, one needs to test the validity of the other HFQPO models for this source, which we leave for a future work.